js658g/airbnb-data-analysis/README.md

 ## File Descriptions <a id="files"></a>
 For our analysis we have used 5 files:
 * `wrangling.ipynb`: ETL on different cities.
 Data cleaning.
 Business & data understanding.
 * `preprocessing`: The data is prepared to be fed into different models.
+Data preparation.
 * `statistics.ipynb`: The place were the data analysis takes place.
 * `lightgbm.ipynb`: Trains a LightGBM model that predicts the price.
-Plots the feature importance.
+Evaluation.
+Plots feature importance.
 * `catboost.ipynb`: Trains a CatBoost model that predicts the price.
-Plots the feature importance.
+Evaluation.
+Plots feature importance.

 **NOTE:** We did more business & data understanding by using their [data exploration system](http://insideairbnb.com/amsterdam/).